Yuneth/FundFlow-Backend/README.md

 - API Client: **Axios**

 ### 🧪 How to Run
-1. Clone the repository and open it in **VS Code**
+1. Clone the repository and open it in **IntelliJ IDEA**
-2. Open a terminal window
-3. Install dependencies: npm install
-4. Start the app: npm start
+2. Project Architecture: Layered Architecture Controller → Service (Interface) → ServiceImpl (Implementation) → Repository → Database